gibranpulga/VarintKata/README.md

-# This is my solution to # varint kata by [Eric Le Merdy](http://eric.lemerdy.name/)
+#This is my solution to Varint kata by [Eric Le Merdy](http://eric.lemerdy.name/)

-# Problem description is at the end.
+Problem description is at the end.

 # Notes